andreimladin/java-model-dto-entity-vo-pojo-bean/README.md

 ### Properties of a ValueObject
 * A Value Object doesn't have any identity
 * It is entirely identified by its value and is immutable
+* An Enum can be considered a ValueObject

 ### Sample of a ValueObject
 ```java